 The lawful basis on which we use this information

 We have statutory duties under the Fire Services Act 2004 to respond to emergencies.
 We also follow the Home Office Fire and Rescue National Framework for England, which states that we are expected to develop partnerships to support risk reduction services to those identified as vulnerable and, wherever possible, to share intelligence and relevant risk data.
 Collecting and sharing of incident data is for these reasons.

-The lawful basis on which we collect and use this information is that it is necessary for the ‘performance of a task carried out in the exercise of our official authority’ as a Fire and Rescue Service (UK General Data Protection Regulation (UK-GDPR) 2016, (Article 6, 1 (e)).
-Special categories of personal data (sensitive personal data) are collected and used for the substantial public interest of the data subject (Article 9, 2 (g) of the GDPR and Data Protection Act 2018 Schedule 1, Part 2 - Statutory and Government purposes).
+The lawful basis on which we collect and use this information is that it is necessary for the performance of a task carried out in the exercise of our official authority as a Fire and Rescue Service (UK General Data Protection Regulation (UK-GDPR) 2016, (Article 6, 1 (e)).
+Sensitive personal, or ‘special category’, data can be collected and used for the substantial public interest of the data subject (Article 9, 2 (g) of the UK-GDPR and the Data Protection Act 2018 Schedule 1, Part 2 - Statutory and Government purposes).

 Collecting this information

 Personal information will be taken from callers, victims, witnesses, AF&RS staff and other emergency services’ staff where other agencies are involved in the incident.

 Collection may be over the phone or in person, and is transferred onto our mobilisation system and the Home Office Incident Recording System (IRS) by AF&RS staff.

 Storing this information

-We keep incident mobilising data and incident logs data for up to 10 years, so we can analyse how best to serve our community and to track trends over time.
-We retain our voice recordings of emergency calls indefinitely, so they are available if needed for evidence in a court hearing or to aid Law Enforcement investigations.
-Once we no longer require this data for the purpose specified, it will be securely disposed of once the given retention period is reached.
+We retain incident mobilising data and incident logs data for up to 10 years, so we can analyse how best to serve our community and to track trends over time.
+We retain our voice recordings of emergency calls for 7 years, so they are available if needed for evidence in a court hearing or to aid Law Enforcement investigations.
+All data is securely disposed of once the given retention period is reached.

 The information gathered during the incident is stored on the Control mobilising system(s), with access restricted to those who need it to perform their role, such as Control room staff, operational crews and Managers.